hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 ### Defining Type Validation

-To support validation within a type, the [`attr.TypeWithValidate` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/attr#TypeWithValidate) must be satisfied.
+To support validation within a type, you must implement the [`attr.TypeWithValidate` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/attr#TypeWithValidate).
 For example:

 ```go
 // Other methods to implement the attr.Type interface are omitted for brevity